 We’re still having fun!!

-Here’s a link to our personal homepage, SteveAndJohnnie.com and links to some of the other places we hang out in cyberspace like our Facebook page, our Twitter page, our Yahoo Group, our YouTube Channel, and, of course, the main page of our “Both Sides Now” blog.
+Here’s a link to our personal homepage, SteveAndJohnnie.com and links to some of the other places we hang out in cyberspace like our Facebook page, our Twitter page, our YouTube Channel, our WGN radio page, and, of course, the main page of our “Both Sides Now” blog.

-And, before we fast forward to the present, just in case you stumbled across this page by accident and are wondering “Who are these people who’s blog has taken over my computer screen?,” here is a little about “His” past and “Her” past from our individual broadcast biographies.
+Just in case you stumbled across us by accident and are still in need of a bit more information to completely answer the question “Who the heck are these people who’s blog has taken over my computer screen,” here is a little about “His” past and “Her” past from our individual WGN Radio broadcast biographies.

 A native of Chicago’s south side, Steve’s initial career path did not include radio.
 Instead, he used his musical talent to establish himself as a singer/songwriter and musician winning a Downbeat magazine jazz contest and recording as a rock singer/guitarist for various labels including one of the industry giants, Mercury Records.
 Along the way, Steve counted among his band members now famed chamber/blues composer Corky Siegel, Peter Cetera and Marty Grebb.
 Peter later went on to gain fame with the group Chicago and as a solo artist, Marty became well-known for his work with the Buckinghams and artists such as Bonnie Raitt and Stevie Nicks.